 Cook County Criminal Defense Attorney

-Andrew M. Weisberg brings nearly 30 years of criminal law experience from both sides of the courtroom.
-For eight years, he served as a Cook County prosecutor, trying cases, negotiating plea deals, and learning firsthand how prosecutors build and evaluate criminal cases.
-He now uses that insider experience to defend clients throughout Chicago and the surrounding suburbs.
+Andrew M. Weisberg is a Cook County criminal defense lawyer with nearly 30 years of experience handling criminal proceedings on both sides of the courtroom.
+For eight years, he served as a Cook County prosecutor, where he handled serious criminal offenses, tried cases, negotiated plea agreements, and evaluated the prosecution’s case from the inside.
+Today, he uses that experience to provide effective and aggressive legal representation for clients throughout Chicago and the surrounding suburbs.

-Cook County’s criminal court system is vast, complex, and fast-moving.
-Every courthouse, every branch, and every courtroom operates differently.
-Understanding these differences can dramatically impact a case—especially when issues like bond, preliminary hearings, negotiations, and trial strategy are involved.
+The Cook County criminal court system is vast, complex, and fast-moving.
+Each courthouse, courtroom, and division operates differently.
+Understanding these differences can significantly impact the outcome of a criminal case, particularly when dealing with bond hearings, preliminary hearings, negotiations, and trial preparation.

-Whether your case is in a suburban district or one of Chicago’s busiest branch courts, Andrew understands the local procedures, the unwritten rules, and the nuances that can make or break a defense.
+Whether your case is in a suburban district or one of Chicago’s busiest courtrooms, Andrew understands the court process, the expectations of judges, and the strategies that lead to successful outcomes.

 THE COOK COUNTY COURT SYSTEM OVERVIEW